Fudan-iGEM/2025-wiki/pages/experiments.md

 - **Inserts:** Dilute to a final concentration of 50 fmol/&mu;L.
 - **Plasmid Backbones:** Dilute to a final concentration of 25 fmol/&mu;L.

-2. Prepare the Golden Gate reaction mixtures in PCR tube：
+2. Prepare the Golden Gate reaction mixtures in PCR tube:

 > Assemble reactions on ice to prevent premature enzyme activity, and put the enzymes back immediately after use!